|

 Gal 5,7-10

-than Paul, trying to turn them around and put them in bondage to the law.
+than Paul had been talking to the Galatians, trying to put them in bondage to the law.

-Once they have them back in bondage, they would have used their egotistical
+Once they have them in bondage, they would use their egotistical

 with money as the payoff, except that Paul stopped their shenanigans.
 Paul